cristaloleg/awesome-manifesto/README.md

   - unless difficult debug is your goal
 - [ ] all features must be protected by feature flag
   - in case of an accident it will(might) be enough to turn it off
+- [ ] deployment of a new config must be isolated
+  - to separate different machines/containters/storages from each other

 ### Code health
 - [ ] leave your code better than you found it